ozkansafak/blog/content/posts/Collaborative-Filtering-tensorflow.md

 ## 5. Practical Methodology
 - Shuffling the data before splitting it into train, CV and test sets was crucial.
+- Explicitly  Defining Biases is not Necessary
+We abstain from imposing **biases** by enforcing an extra component in $U$ and $V$ that's set to constant 1, since the embeddings are free to learn biases if necessary.
+- Since no particular bounds are imposed on the entries in the embedding vectors $u\_{i}$ and $v\_{j}$.
+The model is free to learn positive or negative real numbers.

 ##### Splitting the Input Data:
 - Training Data takes up 64% of the input data,